code-sparsh/LFX-Pre-Test-WasmEdge/README.md

 - Mixtral (Mixture of Experts)
 - Multi-modal models like LLaVa

-I am going to use the `Wizard-Vicuna-Uncensored` model, which is a part of Llama 2 family of LLMs.
+I am going to use the `Wizard-Vicuna-Uncensored` model, which is a part of the Llama 2 family of LLMs.

 ### Step 3: Choosing the right weight/parameters

 Models like LLaMA 2 are released in different variants based on the number of parameters used in training: 7B, 13B, 33B etc) Higher the parameters, higher is it's performance constraints.
-Based on my System configuration, I am gonna use the `7B parameter` variant
+Based on my System configuration, I am going to use the `7B parameter` variant

 ### Step 4: Choosing the right quantization